zalora/punyan/README.md

 ## Known Problems

-* It's impossible to include external writers or filters, because the namespace is hard wired.
-This will change in a future version
 * The only supported format is Bunyan; this is not really a problem, more a design decision.
-I might loosen that to be able to support other JSON based services
+I might loosen that to be able to support other JSON based services if someone's interested...

 ## FAQs